 Last week I turned 30.
 I’m always reflective when I have a birthday, especially one as symbolic as entering the 30’s.
-I’m not sure at what point in life we ??start to determine “deadlines” in life for personal and professional achievements, I just know that most of us create this expectation in relation to certain ages.
+I’m not sure at what point in life we start to determine “deadlines”.
+I just know that most of us create this expectation in relation to certain ages.

-I’m not going to get into an alienated conversation of thinking I should be a millionaire, well resolved or 100% fulfilled at that age, because I don’t even know if it’s possible to be 100% fulfilled at any time in this life.
-And I also know, very well, that there are careers and vocations that can emerge well beyond three decades of life.
+I’m not going to get into an unrealistic expectation of thinking I should be a millionaire, because I don’t even know if it’s possible to be 100% fulfilled at any time in this life.
+I also know, very well, that there are careers and vocations that can emerge well beyond the age of 30.

-But then why so much insecurity about the steps reached so far?
-I know that many will identify with this questioning, which in reality has little to do with age.
+But then I do wonder why there seems to be so much insecurity about the steps that I have achieved so far in my life?
+I know that many will identify with this, and also, I would like to add, that in reality, it has little to do with age.
 You can have this insecurity when you are 20, 30, 40, 70 years old.
 It has a lot to do with expectations .

 I think the keyword there is this: “seems”.
-Just because it seems like everyone around us is younger and more fulfilled doesn’t mean it really is.
-Even because it seems successful, nowadays, it pays billet.
-It guarantees the well commissioned #publis, course sales, “friend’s advice”.
-Selling unrealistic expectations became a business .
+Just because it seems like everyone around us is younger and more fulfilled doesn’t mean that this is the case.

 But this article is not about influencers with “perfect lives” or dream sellers.
 It’s about how we receive this information, compare ourselves to patterns that don’t exist, and create expectations about our lives that invariably lead to frustration.